ziamarjan/Ply/README.md

 * Rails for the backend
 * MongoDB for the DB thingos, brought to you by Mogoid
 * EmberJS for the client-side

+The focus is on writing your apps in JavaScript (or CoffeeScript at some point) and only worrying about server side (Ruby) code for the web services.
+Browsers are awesome and fast and strong so let's take advantage of them.

 ## Frames